ReDI-School/intermediate-java/lesson3/index.md

 - Why were changes needed?

 ## Git
-Git is an extremely popular version control system that is at the heart of a wide variety of high-profile projects.
+Git is an extremely popular version control system (VCS) that is at the heart of a wide variety of high-profile projects.
 Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files